 - a) A facility on each handset to operate the door-release remotely. - b) A green led which remains on in all flats if a main entrance door is not securely closed within 30 seconds. - c) A timed privacy button on each handset and a red led indicator, which illuminates when privacy is on.
-The privacy time will be set for 8 hours.
+The privacy time will be set for 8 hours. - d) 4.3" colour screen - Electronic Access System main features not applicable to this contract a) KMS SimpleKey Web (ICLOUD) or equivalent approved by the Employer GPRS access control.

-Electronic Access System main features
+b) GPRS modem with sim card supplied by KMS or equivalent approved by the Employer c) The fobs will be programmed by Key Management Systems or equivalent approved by the Employer Commissioning Engineers at their office and the information transmitted to the controllers over the mobile phone network d) The main entrance reader shall be incorporated into the main entrance panel.

-- a) KMS SimpleKey Web (ICLOUD) or equivalent approved by the Employer GPRS access control. - b) GPRS modem with sim card supplied by KMS or equivalent approved by the Employer. - c) The fobs will be programmed by Key Management Systems or equivalent approved by the Employer Commissioning Engineers at their office and the information transmitted to the controllers over the mobile phone network - d) The main entrance reader shall be incorporated into the main entrance panel. - e) Additional readers for rear door etc shall be low profile, surface mount vandal resistant units.
+e) Additional readers for rear door etc shall be low profile, surface mount vandal resistant units.